antimof/UxPlay/README.txt

 `-DNO_MARCH_NATIVE=ON`.

-If you use X11 Windows on Linux or *BSD, and wish to toggle in/out of fullscreen mode with key F11, UxPlay needs to be built with a dependence on X11.
+If you use X11 Windows on Linux or *BSD, and wish to toggle in/out of fullscreen mode with a keypress (F11 or Alt_L+Enter) UxPlay needs to be built with a dependence on X11.
 Starting with UxPlay-1.59, this will be done by default **IF** the X11 development libraries are installed and detected.
 Install these with "`sudo apt-get install libx11-dev`".
 If GStreamer \< 1.20 is detected, a fix ("ZOOMFIX") to a problem (fixed since GStreamer-1.20) that prevents screen-sharing apps like Zoom from detecting (and sharing) an X11 UxPlay window will also be made.
 If you wish to build UxPlay *without\* any X11 dependence, use the cmake option `-DNO_X11_DEPS=ON` (this is not necessary if the X11 development libraries are not installed).

 1.  `sudo apt-get install libssl-dev libplist-dev`". (unless you need to build OpenSSL and libplist from source).